-While incrementalism may be a source of frustration for litigants and the academy at times, and 'its tentativeness may seem messy', 204 the importance both of deciding the particular case before the Court (and only that case) and providing later courts with decisional choice cannot be overstated.
-Jeremy Kirk put it well when he said:

-[E]xperience teaches that particular fact situations ... throw light on competing imperatives.
+While incrementalism may be a source of frustration for litigants and the academy at times, and "its tentativeness may seem messy"203, the importance both of deciding the particular case before the Court (and only that case) and providing later courts with decisional choice cannot be overstated.
+Jeremy Kirk put it well when he said: "experience teaches that particular fact situations ... throw light on competing imperatives.
 They may reveal new complexities not previously foreseen.
-The common law method of determining legal issues on a case-by-case basis is premised on these facts.205
+The common law method of determining legal issues on a case-by-case basis is premised on these facts"204.
+On the other hand, "[d]etermination of legal questions abstracted from real facts and controversies, raised by parties to whom the resolution matters, increases the likelihood of oversight and error"205.